The Coding Limits of Robust Watermarking for Generative Models: Introduction

 \subsection{Related work}

-\ifconf To meet space constraints, the related work is deferred to~\Cref{app:rel-work}. \else Watermarking refers to the process of embedding a signal in generated content such as images~\cite{boland_95,cox_et_al_07,Hayes_et_al_17,Ruanaidh_1997,Zhu_18}, text~\cite{text_1,text_2}, audio~\cite{arnold_00,Boney_96}, or video that is imperceptible to humans but algorithmically detectable.
+Watermarking refers to the process of embedding a signal in generated content such as images~\cite{boland_95,cox_et_al_07,Hayes_et_al_17,Ruanaidh_1997,Zhu_18}, text~\cite{text_1,text_2}, audio~\cite{arnold_00,Boney_96}, or video that is imperceptible to humans but algorithmically detectable.
 Its primary use is to enable attribution or provenance without significantly degrading content quality.
 The study of watermarking spans decades and includes both practical systems and formal analyses, with results on constructing watermarking schemes as well as breaking or proving impossibility.
 With the rise of modern generative models, watermarking has become a sharper test of the trade-offs between imperceptibility, robustness, and efficiency.

-\paragraph{Constructions.} Watermarking methods are commonly classified based on when the watermark is applied: either after generation (post-processing) or during the generation process itself (in-processing).
+\ifconf \paragraph{Constructions} \else \paragraph{Constructions.} \fi Watermarking methods are commonly classified based on when the watermark is applied: either after generation (post-processing) or during the generation process itself (in-processing).
 Post-processing schemes embed the watermark into the output after it has been generated.
 These approaches often degrade output quality~\cite{cox_et_al_07,Wan_22,An_24}.
 In-processing schemes, by contrast, embed the watermark during content generation.
 They were first introduced in image generators~\cite{Yu_21}, and later adapted to large language models (LLMs)~\cite{Kirchenbauer_23}.
 Image watermarking techniques include modifying weights through pretraining or fine-tuning~\cite{Fei_22,Fernandez_23,Zeng_23,Zhao_23c}, or intervening in the sampling trajectory of diffusion models~\cite{wen_2023}.
 In the LLM setting, most methods operate at inference time by biasing token selection in a way that encodes a hidden message~\cite{Kirchenbauer_23,Christ_23}.
 Some schemes further ensure that the overall distribution over outputs remains statistically indistinguishable from unmarked outputs~\cite{kuditipudi_24}, preserving quality.